arvae Exhibition in Arosa

 Rooted in the people.
 Creating a community of practice

-arvae creates spaces for true collaboration between the arts, science and local communities.
-It is all about creating the right atmosphere and taking the time to really get to know one another and each other’s passions and practices in order to discover synergies and then develop joint projects beyond institutional boundaries.
-We hold the space for an organic development of topics and projects across disciplines in close collaboration with the localities we work in.
+arvae creates spaces for true collaboration between the arts, science, and local communities.
+It is all about creating the right atmosphere and taking the time to really get to know the passions and practices of each participant in order to discover synergies and develop joint projects beyond institutional boundaries.
+We maintain a space for organic development of topics and projects across disciplines in close collaboration with the localities we work in.

 Cultivating ground for authentic collaboration

-Our work is deeply personal – rooted in the people and the knowledge, experiences and stories that shape their locality.
-Our pursuit of a sustainable future devotes us to permeate institutional boundaries and to connect and share knowledge from the arts, science and from the regional (environmental) experts (eg. farmers, agricultural landowners, forest managers or local tourism departments) at the sites of where we work.
+Our pursuit of a sustainable future devotes us to permeate institutional boundaries and to connect and share knowledge from the arts, science, and regional experts (e.g. farmers, agricultural landowners, forest managers, or local tourism departments) at the sites of where we work.

 Acting in local «Kollektivs»

-We are driven by an open and transparent process of knowledge sharing and project development and we continuously evaluate the social, ecological and economic impact we are achieving in our host region and the impact we have on the way our «Kollektiv» members and their collaborators relate to transdisciplinary work.
+We are driven by an open and transparent process of knowledge sharing and project development, and we continuously evaluate the social, ecological, and economic impact we are achieving in our host region and the impact we have on how our «Kollektiv»-members and their collaborators relate to transdisciplinary work.

-«Am Tisch» is a curated dinner series taking place in intimate, informal settings and acting as a forum for (future) exchange with arvae’s transdisciplinary community Within, across, and between the arts and sciences.
-The format has the focus of connecting people, over food (for thought).
-This means intimate dinners in unexpected locations, for ca. 20 invited guests – always with an input from an artist or scientist from our community, then time for shared food and conversation.
+«Am Tisch» is a curated dinner series taking place in intimate, informal settings and acting as a forum for (future) exchange with arvaes transdisciplinary community within, across, and between the arts and sciences.
+The format has the focus of connecting people over food (for thought) during dinners in unexpected locations for 20 invited guests and always with input from a member of our community, followed by time for conversation.

-For our first dinner in this series, we invited visual artist Paloma Ayala, who is also participating in our first «Kollektiv» in Arosa, to co-host the evening with us.
+For our first dinner in this series we invited visual artist Paloma Ayala, who is also a participant in arvae’s first «Kollektiv» in Arosa, to co-host the evening with us.
 Paloma foraged local ingredients and prepared the meal with her self-made oven, giving our guests a deeper insight into her decolonial cooking and artistic practice.